Nonlinear Randomized Urn Models: a Stochastic Approximation Viewpoint: Introduction

 The paper is organized as follows.
 Section~\ref{deux} presents the framework of skewed randomized urn models with the required assumptions on both the addition rule matrices and the generating matrices.
-After rewriting the dynamics of the urn composition as an $SA$ procedure in Section~\ref{sec:sa}, we analyze in Section~\ref{sec:exist} the equilibrium points and their stability for the associated $ODE$ when the reinforced drawing rule is convex/concave.
-An in-depth analysis of the bi-dimensional case is proposed in Section~\ref{trois}.
-We exhibit two kinds of behaviours: either a unique stable equilibrium point when $f$ is concave, or a single, two or three ones with two attractive and one repulsive points when $f$ is convex.
-By calling upon result on traps in $SA$, we prove the $a.s.$ convergence towards one of the attractive equilibrium points; then we derive from $SDE$ method all the possible rates of convergence.
-In Section~\ref{quatre}, we study the case of a classical P\'olya urn, $i.e.$ the addition rule matrix equals to identity.
-We use results derive from the bandit algorithm to prove the convergence towards the target and the non-convergence towards traps.
-Finally, Section~\ref{cinq} introduces examples of application of such recursive procedures to drawing rule with regular variation and to portfolio allocation.
+After rewriting the dynamics of the urn composition as an $SA$ procedure in Section~\ref{sec:sa}, we analyze in Section~\ref{sec:exist} the equilibrium points and their stability for the associated $ODE$ when the $f$-skewed drawing rule is convex/concave.
+An in-depth analysis of the $2$-color urn is carried out in Section~\ref{trois}.
+We exhibit several kinds of behaviors: When $f$ is concave, there is always a unique stable equilibrium point and when $f$ is convex three generic situations may occur with one, tow or three equilibrium points (one being parasitic in the last two settings).
+By calling upon $SA$ result on traps, we prove the $a.s.$ convergence towards one of the attracting equilibrium points; then we derive from the $SDE$ method all the possible rates of convergence.
+In Section~\ref{quatre}, we study the case of P\'olya urns~--~urn dynamics whose addition rule matrix equals to identity~--~updated by a skewed drawing rule.
+We rely on methods borrowed from the analysis of adaptive bandit algorithms to prove the convergence towards the ``targeted urn composition" and the non-convergence towards traps.
+Finally, in Section~\ref{cinq}, we first transfer our results to the second type of drawing rule and we conclude by an application to portfolio allocation.